 Let’s Begin the Journey!

-You can consider each of the Apollo missions as “steps” towards the milestone Apollo 11 mission which landed the astronauts on moon.
-With each step, all the key technologies and systems required for successfully reaching moon and coming back was tested and improved upon.
+You can consider each of the Apollo missions as “steps” towards the milestone Apollo 11 mission which landed the astronauts on the moon.
+With each step, all the key technologies and systems required for successfully reaching the moon and coming back were tested and improved upon.

 Key achievements – This mission proved that the engine could restart in space, a crucial part of any crewed flight to the Moon.
-Perfect working of stage 1, stage separations and return.
+The perfect working of stage 1, stage separations and return.

 AS-202 (Apollo 2)